top of page

 Abigail Drapkin is a painter from Midcoast Maine.
 She earned her MFA in Painting + Drawing from the University of Washington in 2019 and her BA in Studio Art and French from Brandeis University in 2012.
 Abigail is a lifelong learner and art teacher, and is proud to have taught students aged 5 to 85.
 She currently teaches undergrads at Lake Washington Institute of Technology and the University of Washington, where she enjoys guiding students through the creative process and sharpening their unique point of view through their art.

-In 2023, Abigail’s first solo exhibition “The Window” opened at Magnuson Park Gallery in Seattle.
+Abigail has exhibited her work in group shows and solo showcases in Seattle, San Francisco, Massachusetts, Maine, and abroad.
+She recently exhibited large oil paintings in the group show "What's the Story" at Chatwin Arts in Pioneer Square, Seattle.
+Her solo exhibition “The Window” opened at Magnuson Park Gallery in Seattle in 2023.
 In 2019, Abigail exhibited her MFA thesis work including prints and large monochromatic paintings at the Henry Art Gallery.
-Recent group exhibitions include shows at Studio Gallery, Avenue 12 Gallery, and SMASH Gallery in San Francisco.
+Other group exhibitions include shows at Studio Gallery, Avenue 12 Gallery, and SMASH Gallery in San Francisco.
 In 2018, Abigail was awarded a two-week residency in Singapore through LaSalle College of the Arts, where she created a series of etchings exhibited at the Institute of Contemporary Arts Singapore.

 Artist Statement

 I began working on “The Table” in the months before the Covid-19 pandemic.
 As life drew inward, the objects on the table evolved into staples we had left in our cupboards: onion, garlic, rice.
-The daily newspaper and the window were sources of information and connection.
+The daily newspaper and the views out the window were sources of information and connection.

 bottom of page